FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/updating-installation-parameters/readme.md

    }'
 ```

-After these changes, when we use the GET requests from the "Show installation parameters" section, then we can see that
-the parameters have actually been changed.
-It is also possible to use the GET request for single parameter.
+After these changes have been made, use the `GET` requests in the **Show installation parameters** section above to see that the parameters have actually been changed.
+You can also use the `GET` request for a single parameter.